lou-baker/lou-baker.github.io/index.md

 # social media
 # twitter_username:  # your twitter handle
 # github_username:  saragong # your github username
-linkedin: lucibaker # the part after ("https://www.linkedin.com/in/...")
+# linkedin: lucibaker # the part after ("https://www.linkedin.com/in/...")
 # facebook_username: <-- your facebook username (the part after "https://www.facebook.com/...")
 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
-# about_button: https://github.com/saragong/hello # the link
+about_button: https://lucibaker.github.io/files/CV_Lucia_Baker.pdf # the link
-# about_button_label: get hello # the label on the button
+about_button_label: CV # the label on the button

 # optional portfolio section ------------------------------------------